 \paragraph{Geometry-Consistent Scene Outpainting.} We extend the occupancy field via triplane extrapolation~\cite{BlockFusion}, which decomposes the task into extrapolating three orthogonal 2D planes, as illustrated in Fig.~\ref{fig:outpaint}.
 The core idea is to generate a new latent plane $\mathbf{h}_0^{\text{new}}$ by synchronizing its denoising process with the forward diffusion of a known reference plane $\mathbf{h}_0^{\text{ref}}$, guided by an overlap mask $\mathbf{M}$.
 Specifically, at each denoising step $t$, the new latent is updated as:

 where $\boldsymbol{\epsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and $\bar{\alpha}_t$ is determined by the noise scheduler at timestep $t$.
-This method allows the new latent to preserve structural consistency in the overlapped region while plausibly extending the reference content into unseen areas, resulting in coherent and geometry-consistent scene extensions.
+This method preserves structural consistency in overlapping regions while plausibly extending reference content into unseen areas, yielding coherent and geometry-consistent scene extensions.